warmfusion/warmfusion.github.io/cv.md

 # WORK EXPERIENCE

+### 11/2014 - Present - Operations Engineer - Future PLC

+A key member of the Engineering team working extremely closely with the systems and product teams providing server support (hardware, software, security) and hosting infrastructure  supporting (both internal data centres and external co-location facilities) in order to ensure successful on-going development and administration of existing and new core and critical systems, services and platforms.

-### 03/2007 - Present - Various Roles - PayPoint Mobile and Online
+### 03/2007 - 11/2014 - Various Roles - PayPoint Mobile and Online

 * (Formally known as PayPoint.net and Metacharge)